Ulm-IQO/qudi/documentation/pulsed/how_to_add_analysis_methods.md

 Based on these inputs it will calculate a certain numeric value for each laser pulse provided.
 So the returned object will be a 1D float numpy array of length `laser_data.shape[0]`.
+The method can also return optionally an additional 1D array to rewrite controlled value used as x axis of signal data.

 ## Architecture
 Each analysis method is a bound method of a child class of `PulseAnalyzerBase`.